infrafast/piwebpool/README.md

 already used for other need.
 In case you have issues with dependencies and packages, please refer to the list below in this document so you can fix manually.

+The application default directory is  /usr/share/adafruit/webide/repositories/piweb with a symlink to /var/www/html, listening on 80

 1) First, make sure your raspberry config is ok sudo raspi-config